rsvijay2009/go-mvc/README.md

   ```
   git clone https://github.com/rsvijay2009/go-mvc.git
   ```

-- Run the below command to build the go binary for the docker container

-    ```
-    cd go-mvc
-    go build webapp
-    ```

 - Run the below commands to create and run the application inside a Docker container

   ```